treelabs/integrations/oauth/todays-agenda/README.md

 # Tree Integration: Today's Agenda

-This example demonstrates how to fetch events from a user's Google calendar via OAuth 2.0.
+This example demonstrates how to fetch events from a user's Google Calendar via OAuth 2.0.

 ## Prerequisites